 Nuggets vs. Suns Injury Report Today - May 1

-The injury report for the Denver Nuggets (53-29) heading into their NBA playoffs second round game 2 against the Phoenix Suns (45-37) currently has just one player.
+The injury report for the Denver Nuggets (53-29) ahead of their NBA playoffs second round game 2 against the Phoenix Suns (45-37) currently includes just one player.
 The playoff matchup tips at 10:00 PM ET on Monday, May 1 from Ball Arena.

 Watch the NBA all season long on Fubo!

-The Nuggets will seek another victory over the Suns after a 125-107 win on Saturday.
-In the Nuggets' win, Jamal Murray put up 34 points (and added five rebounds and nine assists), while Kevin Durant scored 29 in the losing effort for the Suns.
+These teams match up for the second straight game after the Nuggets defeated the Suns 125-107 on Saturday.
+Jamal Murray paced the Nuggets in the win with 34 points, while Kevin Durant scored 29 in the losing effort for the Suns.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.